Medicaid and Medicare Assisted Living Coverage

 Person in wheelchair using cell phone.
 Green bills and coins and a white document in background.

 No luck with Medicaid?
-Don’t worry; there are other ways to pay for an assisted living facility or in-home services you need.
+There are other ways to pay for an assisted living facility or in-home services you need.
 Before deciding how to pay, carefully review your personal finances, determine if your family can assist, and weigh the pros and cons.
 To help, we’ll briefly touch on some popular ways that older adults and their loved ones pay for care.

 Long-Term Care Insurance